Richard Graves: The Spiritual Quixote

 Graves's major work is the picaresque novel, The Spiritual Quixote (1773).
-It a satire on John Wesley, George Whitefield, and Methodism in general, which he saw as a threat to his Anglican congregation.
+It is a satire on John Wesley, George Whitefield, and Methodism in general, which he saw as a threat to his Anglican congregation.

 The book's full title was The Spiritual Quixote, or the Summer's Ramble of Mr. Geoffry Wildgoose, a Comic Romance (anon.), 1773, 1774 (two editions), 1783, and 1792.
 It was in Anna Barbauld's collection British Novelists, and in Walker's British Classics.
 It ridiculed the intrusion of the laity into spiritual functions and the enthusiasm of the Methodists.

 The hero has been identified with Sir Harry Trelawny, 5th Baronet (unlikely by chronology), Joseph Townsend and his own brother Charles Caspar Graves.
 The novel is said to have arisen out of the arrival in the parish of Claverton of a shoemaker from Bradford-on-Avon, who held a meeting in the village.
 The rambles in the novel brought Wildgoose to Bath, Bristol, the Leasowes of Shenstone, and the Peak District.
-A key to several of the personages was supplied by Alleyne Fitzherbert to John Wilson Croker.
+A key to several of the personages was supplied by Alleyne FitzHerbert to John Wilson Croker.
 Graves's own love life was portrayed in vol. ii.